 * A Discover Pass ($35 per year) is required to camp here.

 Just minutes from I-90, Frenchman Coulee is a great free camping spot between Vantage and George.

 The scenery here is excellent, but be forewarned – it gets extremely windy.
 So windy, in fact, that you probably want to sleep inside of a hard-sided vehicle.
-There’s plenty of space for RVs and trailers.
+Luckily, there’s plenty of space for RVs and trailers.

 My favorite camping area is the first one you see as you drive in.
 It’s a large open space on the righthand side of the road with views of Frenchman Coulee Waterfall.

 For tent campers braving the wind, continue past the first dispersed camping area and look for the second open camping area, this time on your left.